elegant-scipy/elegant-scipy/markdown/ch1.markdown

 print(len(one_d_array.shape))
 ```

-Remember that ndarrays must contain all elements of the same type.
+Remember that arrays must contain all elements of the same type.
 The type is set automatically from the input data used to create the array.
 NumPy will choose the minimum type required to hold all the objects.
 The type can also be set explicitly.